You’ve incorporated your business, hired an accountant, and opened your business checking and savings accounts.

 Finally, always remember to continuously test how effective your omnichannel strategy is.
 This helps your team determine how to optimize messaging, campaign spending, and creative outputs for each campaign.

 Imagine working hard on your new customer relationship management list, only to have it destroyed by malware.
-Or supplying your new team with computers only to find that a virus has infected the hardware.
+Or supplying your new team with computers only to find that a virus has infected the hardware, prompting you to learn how to remove malware from Mac or Windows devices.

 Building and leveraging strong cybersecurity means preventing cybersecurity scares like these that can wreak havoc on business growth.